talon-one/talon_one.rb/docs/IntegrationApi.md

 integration_id = 'integration_id_example' # String | The custom identifier for this profile, must be unique within the account. opts = {
   profile: true, # Boolean | optional flag to decide if you would like customer profile information in the response
+  referrals: true, # Boolean | optional flag to decide if you would like referral information in the response
-  referrals: true # Boolean | optional flag to decide if you would like referral information in the response }
+  coupons: true # Boolean | optional flag to decide if you would like coupon information in the response }

 begin